Academics and Registration

 Academic Support Units

 The University of Minnesota has many resources on campus to help you with everything from writing essays to making friends.
 Here are a few of the many offices on campus you should be aware of, including a map of where to find them!
-If you have any questions or concerns, you should always contact GO Minnesota staff for help.

 - Minnesota English Language Program